Self-Hosting

 POSTGRES_PASSWORD | Password for the bundled or configured PostgreSQL user. |

 See Configuration for authentication, HTTPS, backup, and integration guides.
+The root README Configuration section is the canonical environment-variable reference.

 Operations